Can animals and plants adapt to global warming?

 C) As noted above, it is critical to understand that ecosystems in the 21st century start from an already massively ‘shifted baseline’ and so have lost resilience.
 Most habitats are already degraded and their populations depleted, to a lesser or greater extent, by past human activities.
 For millennia our impacts have been localised although often severe, but during the last few centuries we have unleashed physical and biological transformations on a global scale.
 In this context, synergies (positive or self-reinforcing feedbacks) from global warming, ocean acidification, habitat loss, habitat fragmentation, invasive species, chemical pollution (Figure 2) are likely lead to cascading extinctions.
 For instance, over-harvest, habitat loss and changed fire regimes will likely enhance the direct impacts of climate change and make it difficult for species to move to undamaged areas or to maintain a ‘buffer’ population size.
 One threat reinforces the other, or multiple impacts play off on each other, which makes the overall impact far greater than if each individual threats occurred in isolation (Brook et al 2008).

 Figure 2: Figure from the Millennium Ecosystem Assessment

 D) Past adaptation to climate change by species was mainly through shifting their geographic range to higher or lower latitudes (depending on whether the climate was warming or cooling), or up and down mountain slopes.
 There were also evolutionary responses – individuals that were most tolerant to new conditions survived and so made future generations more intrinsically resilient.
 Now, because of points A to C described above, this type of adaptation will, in most cases, simply not be possible or will be inadequate to cope.
 Global change is simply too pervasive and occurring too rapidly.
 Time’s up and there is nowhere for species to run or hide.

-Last updated on 22 December 2011 by Daniel Bailey.
+Last updated on 11 October 2016 by pattimer.
 View Archives